TrainingByPackt/Applied-Unsupervised-Learning-with-R/README.md

 * Browser: Google Chrome or Mozilla Firefox

 ### Note
-As the book contains grayscale images, you can have a look at the uploaded graphics bundle for the colored version.
+As the book contains grayscale images, please have a look at the uploaded graphics bundle uploaded here for the colored version.